“I write only because

 And next year’s words await another voice.”

-From 1 January until 28 February 2023, we feature our third open submissions window.
-Submission is free, and selected poems are published as text, and as an audio recording if one is submitted.
+From 1 January until 28 February, we featured our third open submissions window.
+Submission is free.
+Selected poems are published as text, and an audio if one is submitted or recorded in our free Zoom sessions.

 The fun goes on. . .
 Christmas may be over, but the feasting and celebrations continue at wildfire words.
 On the menu is over-indulgence, deprivation, humour, anger, pathos, or absolutely anything else you fancy.
 We offer you a double helping for the new year –- poems up to 80 lines long!
-Serve up an entry of one, two, or three poems with a combined total of 160 lines or less.
+Serve up an entry of one, two, or three poems.

 We will devour every entry with pleasure.
 We’ll then publish the tastiest and most satisfying poems, garnished wherever possible with audio — the sound of the poet reading their poem.